 Your child’s key person is responsible for completing the check using information from on-going observational assessments carried out as part of our everyday practice, taking account of the views and contributions of parents and other professionals.

-We keep an electronic record of achievement for each child using a system called 2Simple.
+We keep an electronic record for each child using an app called Famly.
 Your child's record of achievement helps us to celebrate together their achievements and to work together to provide what your child needs for their well-being and to make progress.
+With your permission, we also update the app with photos for parents whose children are attending every day so you can see what we're doing at pre-school.